naiyerasif/site/content/posts/2020/2020-09-05-using-git-lfs-in-ci.md

 ## Creating a lockfile for the LFS assets

 Every LFS asset has a unique 64-character object identifier (OID).
-You can create a lockfile (say, `.lfs-assets-id`) containing the OIDs of all the LFS objects and use it as a key to generate a cache.
+You can create a lockfile (say, `.lfs-assets-id`) containing the OIDs of all the LFS objects and use it as a key to generating a cache.

 > **Lockfile** A lockfile stores the specific versions of the dependencies specified by a management system (e.g., a package manager, file system, etc).
 In other words, it *locks* the versions of those dependencies.
-Common examples of the lockfiles are `package-lock.json` used by the [Node Package Manager](https://docs.npmjs.com/configuring-npm/package-lock-json.html), `Cargo.lock` used by [Cargo](https://doc.rust-lang.org/cargo/), etc. The purpose of a lockfile is to enable the system recreate the dependency graph accurately.
+Common examples of the lockfiles are `package-lock.json` used by the [Node Package Manager](https://docs.npmjs.com/configuring-npm/package-lock-json.html), `Cargo.lock` used by [Cargo](https://doc.rust-lang.org/cargo/), etc. The purpose of a lockfile is to enable the system to recreate the dependency graph accurately.
 In a CI environment, a lockfile helps ensure that your pipelines are immutable.

 To begin with, you'll need the OIDs of the LFS objects, which can be found by `ls-files` command.